 The time you can keep your money in a savings account is indefinite.
 Have your hard earned savings sitting in the account for as long as you desire!

 When you set up a term deposit you will need to decide the length of time you wish to invest your funds this can be anything from one month to five years.
 There are two main types of term deposits, short and long-term.
 A short term deposit is regarded as 12 months or less while a long-term deposit is anything longer than one year.

 A lot of savings accounts don’t have fees, especially the online accounts.
 The idea is to save not to dish out your money to pay fees!
 However some banks do charge setup, ongoing and/or annual fees.
-If you compare our database of over 178 savings accounts you’re bound to find plenty that are fee free.
+If you compare our database of hundreds of savings accounts you’re bound to find plenty that are fee free.

 There are no fees attached with term deposits.
 However if you withdrawal your funds before the term has matured you will be penalised.
-Read more about term deposits fees and features right here!
+Check out our article to read more about term deposits features and fees.

 With a savings account you have the option of withdrawing money at any time.
 However you may not receive the high bonus interest rate for that month if you make more withdrawals than the number allowed.